BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 Urh:

 Make sure that you are not holding your Avenging Wrath/Ashen Hallow for zero reason since killing this relic first, will provide you with 200% increased cooldown rate but also 10% health and mana every one second for ten seconds.
 This is the strongest buff out of them all for Holy Paladins.

+### Mechanics:

+Deconstruct is the most dangerous mechanic on this mob, it will do a massive additional hit on the tank and afterwards apply a 5 seconds debuff that causes tank to take 25% increased damage.

 Vy: